 In the following section, different valued environmental components relevant to the construction, operation, maintenance and decommissioning of the Project are analyzed to determine the potential impacts that may occur on site.
 From the list of potential impacts, mitigation measures were identified to avoid and/or minimize the impacts on the valued environmental components.
+All staff and contractors on site will be familiarized with the potential impacts and mitigation measures outlined in this document.

-2.1 Air quality 2.1.1 Potential Impacts
+2.1 Air quality2.1.1 Potential Impacts